raamcosta/compose-destinations-docs/docusaurus/docs/common-use-cases/providing-viewmodels.md

 ```

 :::info tip
-If you're using the [default "singlemodule" mode](../codegenconfigs#multi-module-configs), then there is a generated `sealed Destination` and you can switch the above `if(destination is ...` with a `when(destination as Destination)` and that will force you to come here and add a new entry when you add new ViewModels.
+If you're using the [default "singlemodule" mode](../codegenconfigs#multi-module-configs), then there is a generated `sealed Destination` and you can switch the above `if(destination is ...` with a `when(destination as Destination)` and that will force you to come here and add a new entry when you add new Destinations.
 :::

 ```kotlin